nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 [Back to top](#table-of-contents)

 **Q**: Why am I not seeing some properties and buyers in my property and buyer lists?<br>
-**A**: You might be looking at a filtered portion of the database.
+**A**: You might be looking at a filtered portion of the lists.
 This is because you previously executed a [Filter Command](#filter-commands) or a [Find Command](#find-commands) or a [Match Command](#match-commands).
 To view all buyers and properties again, use the [List Commands](#list-commands).